Nano-interfaces in bone

+The nano-interfaces in bone are the interface between individual collagen fibrils.
+The interface is filled with non-collagenous proteins, mainly osteopontin (OPN) and osteocalcin (OC).
+The osteopontin and osteocalcin form a sandwich structure with HAP minerals at nano-scale.
+The nano interfaces are less than 2 – 3 % of bone content by weight, while they add more than 30% of the fracture toughness.

+Introduction

 Bones are the skeleton of our bodies.
 They allow us the ability to move and lift our body up against gravity.
 Bones are attachment points for muscles that help us to do many activities such as walking, jumping, kneeling, grasping, etc. Bones also protect organs from injury.
 Moreover, bone is responsible for blood cell production in a humans body.